 NR Services for NLSLs is a required service applicable to Load Following customers serving NLSLs with non-federal resources.
-All NR ESS charges and credits are calculated using the aggregate of the NLSLs if there are multiple facilities managed by a single operator.
+All NR ESS charges and credits are calculated using the Customer's NLSL(s) (billed as either individual NLSLs or as an aggregate NLSL) as determined by the Customer's contract.